 In exactly the same way as with the Information Objects from S2, the S1 adapter provides JTable Objects to S1.

-Having JTables both from archives S2 and S3 the Information User of S1 can then combine, compare, etc., the information from these two sources.
+Having JTables both from archives S2 and S3 the Information User (see section 3) of S1 can then combine, compare, etc., the information from these two sources.

 In this way each of S1, S2 and S3 have their own unique adapters while the Representation Information allows the information to be combined for multidisciplinary work.